peterhinch/micropython-async/v3/docs/THREADING.md

 The problem here is that the array is modified after being put on the queue.
 If the queue is capable of holding 10 objects, 10 array instances are required.
 Re using objects requires the producer to be notified that the consumer has finished with the item.
+In general it is simpler to create new objects and let the MicroPython garbage collector delete them as per the first sample.

-## 3.3 A complete example
+### 2.1.3 A complete example

 This demonstrates an echo server running on core 2.
 The `sender` task sends consecutive integers to the server, which echoes them back on a second queue.